cloudflare/cloudflare-docs/content/r2/data-access/workers-api/workers-api-reference.md

 - {{<code>}}abort() {{<type>}}Promise\<{{<param-type>}}void{{</param-type>}}>{{</type>}}{{</code>}}

   - Aborts the multipart upload.
-Returns a promise that resolves when the upload has been successfully aborted.
+Returns a Promise that resolves when the upload has been successfully aborted.

 - {{<code>}}complete(uploadedParts{{<param-type>}}R2UploadedPart{{</param-type>}}[]) {{<type>}}Promise\<{{<param-type>}}R2Object{{</param-type>}}>{{</type>}}{{</code>}}

   - Completes the multipart upload with the given parts.
-  - Returns a promise that resolves when the complete operation has finished.
+  - Returns a Promise that resolves when the complete operation has finished.
 Once this happens, the object is immediately accessible globally by any subsequent read operation.

 {{</definitions>}}